Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Explicit quantum circuits for the multi-control unitaries

 We assume all multi-control gates are of the form $C_X^{11\dots 1}$ for simplicity.
 Additionally, the construction uses $n - 1$ auxiliary qubits initialized to $\ket{0}$—these are the pure ancillas.

-To estimate the gate complexity of a controlled unitary $C^1_U$, we replace each C-NOT in $U$ with a Toffoli gate, which requires 6 C-NOTs and 8 single-qubit gates.
-Single-qubit gates are replaced with their controlled versions, which can be implemented using 2 C-NOTs and 2 single-qubit gates.
+To estimate the gate complexity of a controlled unitary $C^1_U$, we replace each C-NOT in $U$ with a Toffoli gate, which requires 6 C-NOT and 8 single-qubit gates.
+Single-qubit gates are replaced with their controlled versions, which can be implemented using 2 C-NOT and 2 single-qubit gates.
 This follows standard decomposition strategies from~\cite{nielsen2002quantum}.